douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 ### Freedom!!!

 So the Jews were freed.
-They told God they were going into the wilderness to worship Him, then headed to the {{ body of water // Atlantic ocean // //  Bahamas }} to party and hook up.
+They told God they were going into the wilderness to worship Him, then headed to the {{ body of water // Atlantic ocean // we’re going to __  //  Bahamas }} to party and hook up.

 Later on, Pharoah got to thinking, “If i don’t have slaves, i’m gonna have to mummify...MYSELF.
 I don’t even have a son anymore to do it for me.”